 From EERE Energy Savers:

 It is important to know that the average household spends $400-$600 each year on water heating.
 In fact, water heating is the second largest expense in your home, accounting for 14%-18% of your utility bills.
-So investing in a more energy…Continue
+So investing in a more energy efficient water heater can save you money in the long run.…Continue

 Added by Gregory Homan on March 5, 2015 at 10:54am — No Comments